7 Shocking Climate Change Facts from 2021 (and what you can do to help)

 While one isolated weather event can’t necessarily be attributed to climate change, this event reflects a “global trend of extreme weather” across the planet.

 We’ll be honest, these statistics can seem pretty frightening, but experts believe we still have time to slow these devastating effects before it’s too late.
 Here are some ways you can help:

 - For starters, get involved with the work of our climate justice partners and grantees, including Sunrise Movement, 350.org, League of Conservation Voters, Earthjustice, and InsideClimate News.
 You can see our full list of climate partners at CREDODonations.com.

 - If you’re not already a member, consider joining CREDO Mobile.
 Just by using our mobile service, you will help us fund climate justice philanthropy to all of our amazing climate grantees.
 Since 1985, we’ve donated more than $19 million to organizations fighting for climate justice and the environment.

 - Join CREDO Energy, which gives you simple, straightforward access to 100% clean electricity for your home.
-By joining, you will help us donate $150,000 each month to the progressive organizations you care about and make sustainable change possible.
+By joining, you will help us donate $1 million every year to progressive organizations you care about and make sustainable change possible.
 Check availability in your area and join today!